Health Service Executive ransomware attack: Impact

+Hospitals

 The ransomware cyber attack had a significant impact on hospital appointments across the country, with many appointments cancelled including all outpatient and radiology services.

 Several hospitals described situations where they could not access electronic systems and records and had to rely on paper records.
 Some have warned of significant disruption with routine appointments being cancelled, including maternity checkups and scans.

 The COVID-19 testing referral system was made offline, requiring individuals with suspected cases to attend walk-in COVID-19 testing centres, rather than attend an appointment.
 The COVID-19 vaccination registration portal was also made offline, but was later back online in the evening.

 The Chief Operations Officer of the HSE – Anne O'Connor – said on 14 May that some cancer and stroke services had been affected and that "the situation will be very serious if it continues into Monday [17 May]".
 She said that the most serious concerns were with diagnostics, with radiology systems having gone down, affecting CT and other scans from going ahead.
 A large amount of out-patient appointments were also cancelled; most community health services are unaffected.
 O'Connor also reported that "we don't know what data has been taken", but "we know some data has been compromised", with the Data Protection Commissioner being alerted to the potential breach.

 The HSE published a list of affected services on its website at lunchtime on 14 May 2021.

 On 19 May, the Financial Times reviewed "samples" of private data of twelve individuals that was published online, including admission records and laboratory results for a man admitted to hospital for palliative care.
 In response, the National Cyber Security Centre stated criminal gangs "habitually release stolen information as a means of pressurising organisations into paying a ransom".
 The ContiLocker Team claimed to also have staff employment contracts, payroll data and financial statements, patient addresses, and patient phone numbers.

 On 28 May, the HSE confirmed that data relating to 520 patients, including sensitive information, was published online.